Configuring the Inbound Gateway

 note

-By specifying Coro Inbound Gateway IP addresses in the Inbound gateway setting, Gmail does not then perform SPF or DMARC checks on incoming messages.
+By specifying Coro Inbound Gateway IP addresses in the Inbound gateway setting, Gmail does not then perform Sender Policy Framework (SPF) or Domain-based Message Authentication, Reporting, and Conformance (DMARC) checks on incoming messages.

 Microsoft 365